casper-network/docs/source/docs/casper/operators/setup/index.md

 # Setting up a Node

-The prerequisite for becoming a validator is to set up a node as described here.
+The prerequisite for becoming a validator is to set up a node and join a network as described here.

 | Title                                                                           | Description                 |
 | ----------------------------------------------------------- | ----------------------------------------------- |